stevencombs/retrocombs.github.io/_posts/2020/2020-08-29-oria-precision-screwdriver-set.md

   - review
 ---

-This is the companion blog post for a quick open the box (bag) video, streamed on YouTube live, for the $25 [ORIA Precision Screwdriver Set, 86 in 1 Magnetic Repair Tool Kit with Portable Bag](https://amzn.to/3loTyBw).
+This is the companion blog post for a quick open the box (bag) video, streamed on YouTube live, for the $25 [ORIA Precision Screwdriver Set, 86 in 1 Magnetic Repair Tool Kit with Portable Bag (#Ad)](https://amzn.to/3loTyBw).
 In this video I show you all the parts and pieces and, yes, I eventually got all the tools sorted into their proper location (see the video thumbnail).

 Before you read my final thoughts, watch the open the box video below and learn what's included with this 4.6 ⭐ Amazon rated kit.